Requesting Display Mode Transitions in MCP Apps (August 2026)

 Frequently Asked Questions

-How do I make my MCP App go fullscreen?
+How do I make an MCP App go fullscreen?

 What is useRequestDisplayMode in sunpeak?